 Karen looks between the petulant Matt and the cranky Foggy and then shakes her head and turns to Foggy.

 “You should have known this would bite you in the ass, the longer you kept it to yourself,” she tells him.
-Foggy can feel Matt’s glare intensifies.
+Foggy can feel Matt’s glare intensify.
 He can only feel however, and not tell by looking, because he has just dropped his head onto the table.

 “Thank you, Karen,” he says, voice muffled by the wood.
 “For making my life that much easier.”